What Are Red Eyes?

 - Nausea or vomiting

-- Swelling in the eye
+- Something in your eye

-- Inability to keep the eye open
+- Not being able to keep the eye open